- A DevOps Assistant that checks system health and deploys updates

 Before creating an agent, ensure:- At least one Environment is in Ready state

-- A Worker Queue with at least one connected worker is attached to that Environment
+- A Task Queue with at least one connected worker is attached to that Environment

 - Any required secrets or integration credentials exist (prefer storing them at the Environment level)